-It was the final Q&A session following a talk I’d given to a corporate group on personal growth and risk-taking, illustrated with examples from my own experiences of being involved with the unusual profession I’ve chosen for myself, when this particular question was put to me, quite earnestly:
+It was the final Q&A session following a talk I’d given to a corporate group of a few hundred people on personal growth and risk-taking, illustrated with examples from my own experiences of being involved with the unusual profession I’ve chosen for myself – parkour coaching – when this particular question was put to me, quite earnestly:

 ‘What would it take for your organisation to work with a company like Redbull?’

-One common compromise response I have heard to this second question goes like this: ‘Ah, but if you took the money you would earn from doing a few jobs for this or that tobacco/alcohol/insert-poison-of-your-choice-here then you could reinvest it in amazing social inclusion projects or charitable outreach programmes.’
+One common compromise response I have heard to this second question goes like this: ‘Ah, but if you took the money you would earn from doing a few jobs for this or that tobacco/alcohol/gambling/sugar soda brand then you could reinvest it in amazing social inclusion projects or charitable outreach programmes.’
 And that’s reasonable.
 Or at least it sounds reasonable.
-But ‘reasonable’ has convinced countless well-intentioned people to sacrifice their principles and fooled them to abandon their integrity, across every walk of life.
+But ‘reasonable’ has convinced countless well-intentioned people in every walk of life to abandon their principles, fooling them into abandon their integrity one small step at a time.

 I know I couldn’t.

 Parkour is about taking the road less travelled by, and choosing the harder path every time.
 It’s about understanding that excellence does not arise from simply doing what is convenient or what pays well or what advances your personal career.
-I’ve seen ‘parkour practitioners’ accept money to endorse alcohol, gambling, even tobacco.
-The Olympic Games are sponsored by Coca-Cola and McDonalds.
+I’ve seen many ‘traceurs’ accept money to endorse alcohol, gambling, even tobacco.
+I’ve seen parkour practitioners go against their stated principles to collaborate with huge organisations that clearly intend to undermine and exploit the authentic parkour community.
+The Olympic Games are sponsored by Coca-Cola and MacDonalds.
 That’s not right.

 1 Yoda, Jedi Master – I’ll quote the truth where I find it, thank you.